Flexor digiti minimi brevis muscle of hand: Innervation

 The flexor digiti minimi brevis, like other hypothenar muscles, is innervated by the deep branch of the ulnar nerve.
 The ulnar nerve arises from the spinal nerve levels C8-T1.
 The spinal roots of C8 and T1 then merge to form the lower trunk, anterior division, medial cord, and finally produce the ulnar nerve.
 The ulnar nerve has a superficial and deep branch, but it is the deep branch that innervates the flexor digiti minimi brevis.

+Blood Supply

+The hypothenar muscles are supplied primarily from the superficial palmar arch of the ulnar artery.

 Actions

 The flexor digiti minimi brevis flexes the little finger at the metacarpophalangeal joint.

 Etymology

 The name of this muscle is Latin for the 'short flexor of the little finger'.
 Note that brevis is usually included to differentiate it from a longus muscle of the same name.
 The flexor digiti minimi longus, however, is not found in the typical human, but instead is a rare anatomical variation.

 Additional images

 Bones of the left hand.
 Volar surface.

 Cross-section through the middle of the forearm.

 Transverse section across the wrist and digits.